umcu/clinlp/docs/source/components.md

 | assigns | `token.is_sent_start`, `doc.sents` |
 | config options | `sent_end_chars = [".", "!", "?", "\n", "\r"]` <br /> `sent_start_punct = ["-", "*", "[", "("]` |

 The sentencizer is a rule-based sentence boundary detector.
-It is designed to detect sentence boundaries in clinical text, whenever a character that demarks a sentence ending is matched (e.g. newline, period, question mark).
+It is designed to detect sentence boundaries in clinical text, whenever a character that marks a sentence ending is matched (e.g. newline, period, question mark).
 The next sentence is started whenever an alpha character or a character in `sent_start_punct` is encountered.
 This prevents e.g. sentences ending in `...` to be classified as three separate sentences.
 The sentencizer correctly detects items in enumerations (e.g. starting with `-` or `*`).

 ## Entity Matching